 Add / update / delete servers through ezeelogin API

-How to add/delete/update servers in GUI using Ezeelogin API
+How to add/delete/update servers in GUI using API?

 For Help